 - You can try with a lot of “Trial-and-error” methods

-- See how your competitor is rolling the stones.
+- See how your competitor is doing things right.

-But, option 3 will save you both time and money (In the business, time and money are equally important resources).
+But, option three will save you both time and money (In the business, time and money are equally important resources).

 Inside your Competitors App dashboard, you can track your competitors’ newsletter and email campaigns.
 They already have successful copies and templates.

-Edit a template a little bit with your previous knowledge of potential customers behaviours and problems, and you will have a good email copy ready for the outreach!
+Edit a template a little bit with your previous knowledge of potential customers’ behavior and problems, and you will have a good email copy ready for the outreach!

 This is an example of a successful competitor monitoring and creating competitive strategies.

-Here are other examples of how you can combine tracking your competitors and using their bad and good moves to outmanoeuvre your competition:
+Here are other examples of how you can combine tracking your competitors and using their bad and good moves to outmaneuver your competition:

-This is a classic example of the competitive strategy.
+This is a classic example of a competitive strategy.
 Quality is almost always better than quantity.

 Your competitor has a big customer base.
-It’s successful, but, you found out that its’ customers use only two to four features instead of fifteen.
+It’s successful, but you found out that their customers use only two to four features instead of fifteen.
 Their dashboards are slow and crowded with unnecessary things.